ubccpsc/classy/docs/developer/contributing.md

 - [ ] Code is in a feature branch (ie. `feature/my-new-feature`)
 - [ ] Code has been rebased to `ubccpsc/master`
 - [ ] A pull-request has been setup to `ubccpsc/master` from your feature branch
-- [ ] New feature has been tested on a working branch on your fork repository
+- [ ] Any new feature has been tested on a working branch on your fork repository
 - [ ] Code passes all existing tests
 - [ ] Pull-request passes CircleCI tests
 - [ ] Code must pass linting with `yarn run lint` with no linting rule changes
-- [ ] README has been updated with example of feature
+- [ ] README has been updated with an example of the feature

 ### Nice to Have's